JBrown-SNHU/CompGraphicAndVisualization-/README.md

 # CompGraphicAndVisualization-
 CS-330 Comp Graphic and Visualization at SNHU

-The zipped file that could not be added due to size can be found here: https://drive.google.com/drive/folders/1PkR8XVFGGX2ZS8ojzewylNz39TlqR02e?usp=sharing
+The project zip file that could not be added due to size can be found here: https://drive.google.com/drive/folders/1PkR8XVFGGX2ZS8ojzewylNz39TlqR02e?usp=sharing

 Reflection: